The report found despite dental care being recommended for women throughout their pregnancies, turnout for care remains low.

 They found 91.2 percent of respondents knew it was important to care for their teeth and gums during pregnancy.
 However, only 58.8 percent actually had their teeth cleaned while pregnant.
 What’s more, women who reported knowing of the importance of oral health during pregnancy were only 1.4 times more likely to have their teeth cleaned.

-Roughly 76 percent of soon-to-be mothers studied had dental insurance at the time of the survey, meaning they were 1.9 times more likely to have their teeth cleaned and 1.6 times more likely to receive necessary treatment.
+About 76 percent of soon-to-be mothers studied had dental insurance at the time of the survey, meaning they were 1.9 times more likely to have their teeth cleaned and 1.6 times more likely to receive necessary treatment.
 These findings suggest health or dental insurance coverage played a role in a woman’s decision to visit a dentist, the report concludes.

 Additionally, the type of insurance a woman has played into that decision as well, Muralidharan and Merrill state.
 Pregnant women with private insurance or Medicaid are less likely to visit a dentist when compared to their non-pregnant peers.
 A PRAMS study indicates women with Medicaid are 24 to 53 percent less likely to receive dental care than those with private insurance.